OpenSourceFellows/amplify/README.md

 ### Schema Specification Updates

-Updates to the schema itself should be made in the appropriate component `.yaml` file in the `docs/api_docs/` directory.
-Try not to update the top level `openapi.yml` file; when our automated workflow runs, it will combine all of the files in the `docs/api_docs/` into the root-level `openapi.yml` file.
+Updates to the OpenAPI schema itself should be made in the appropriate component `.yaml` file in the `docs/api_docs/` directory.
+Do **not** update the top level `openapi.yml` file; when our automated workflow runs, it will combine all of the files in the `docs/api_docs/` into the root-level `openapi.yml` file.
 See [here](https://redocly.com/docs/openapi-visual-reference/) for more about the file structure.

 Make sure to lint and bundle the API schema locally by running `script/lint-and-bundle-openapi-schema.sh`.
 Commit any changes to `openapi.yml` generated from this command.

 You can also explore the components of an OpenAPI spec [using this map](http://openapi-map.apihandyman.io/)